rosco-m68k/rosco_m68k/design/r2/jp3_pinout.md

 # rosco_m68k JP3 (Expansion) Pinout (revision 1)

-> **Note** this applies to revision 1 (and higher, unless otherwise specified) boards **only**.
-This pinout is **not** compatible with early revision zero boards!
+> **Note** this applies to revision 2 (and higher, unless otherwise specified) boards **only**.
+This pinout has changed since the revision one boards (but for most practical purposes it should be compatible - see the new IRQ pins for the differences).
+This pinout is **not** compatible with earlier revision zero boards (which were never released to production anyway)!

-JP3 (split into JP3 and JP4 in the schematic but joined as a single 2x32 pin header on the PCB) provides peripheral access to the full address, data and control buses in the system, plus VCC (5V) and GND.
+JP3 provides peripheral access to the full address, data and control buses in the system, plus VCC (5V) and GND.
 These signals are unbuffered and have no built-in protection, so are not suitable for direct use as a bus, but could be made so with a relativelty simple expansion-to-bus conversion board.